The global non-linear stability of the Kerr-de Sitter family of black holes: Mode stability for the Einstein equation (UEMS)

+Next, the case $l=0$ exists only in the scalar case, and it corresponds to spherical symmetry.
+In this case, we do not need to assume the metric perturbation $h$ to be a generalized mode; we shall show that \emph{any} spherically symmetric perturbation arises by an infinitesimal change of the black hole mass.

-Now, the case $l=0$ exists only in the scalar case, and it corresponds to spherical symmetry.
-The extension of Birkhoff's theorem on the classification of solutions of Einstein's equations with spherical symmetry --- namely, that the only such solutions are Schwarzschild spacetimes --- to positive cosmological constants was done in a particularly simple manner by Schleich and Witt \cite{SchleichWittBirkhoff}.
-One needs to check that their arguments work already at the linear level --- a priori there may be solutions of the linearized equation that do not correspond to solutions of the non-linear equation --- but this is straightforward.
-Namely, \cite{SchleichWittBirkhoff} proceeds by writing the Lorentzian metric, with the negative of our sign convention, in the form
+The extension of Birkhoff's theorem on the classification of solutions of Einstein's equations with spherical symmetry---namely, that the only such solutions are Schwarzschild space\-times---to positive cosmological constants was done in a particularly simple manner by Schleich and Witt \cite{SchleichWittBirkhoff}.
+One needs to check that their arguments work already at the linear level---a priori there may be solutions of the linearized equation that do not correspond to solutions of the non-linear equation---but this is straightforward, as we show in the remainder of this section.